 Legislation administered by Centrelink includes:

-It can be particularly useful to refer also to the Australian Government's Guides to Social Policy Law.
+It may be useful to refer to the Australian Government's Guides to Social Policy Law.

-Centrelink payments include a range of pensions, allowances and benefits which are paid to eligible people in certain circumstances.
+Centrelink payments include a range of pensions, allowances and benefits paid to eligible people in certain circumstances.

 Some common types of Centrelink payments include: